UPDATED: January 2018

-Some companies do make a separate baby body wash that doesn’t double as shampoo; This Safe Product Guide gives you the run-down of the best and worst of these, plus recommends some great bar soaps (which, by the way, can be used on your little one’s hair, too!) and bubble baths, which I use every night for my boys just because they love it.
+Some companies do make a separate natural baby wash that doesn’t double as shampoo.
+This Safe Product Guide gives you the run-down of the best and worst of these, plus recommends some great bar soaps (which, by the way, can be used on your little one’s hair, too!) and bubble baths, which I use every night for my boys just because they love it.

 Sodium Lauryl Sulfate Is Ok…Sort of

 One soap ingredient that has stirred a lot of controversy is sodium lauryl sulfate (SLS).